Powered by MOMENTUM MEDIA

 “This individual video might be harmless enough, but it represents a turning point ... a pretty dangerous turning point,” Miles told 9News.

-The move comes as a parliamentary inquiry has pushed back on legislation that would ban the use of AI-generated content in election campaigns, despite recognising that the technology would and probably would be used in the spread of disinformation.
+The move comes as a parliamentary inquiry has pushed back on legislation that would ban the use of AI-generated content in election campaigns, despite recognising that the technology could and probably would be used in the spread of disinformation.

 The select committee on adopting AI recommended that the government develop new legislation and regulations regarding the use of AI as the next federal election looms.